KristallWang/Transgender-lost-years/0002/WaitForTranslate/Voice-psu.md

 Several assumptions have been made about the specific therapy approaches used in this study:
-1. All of the participants will be able to provide the examiner with reliable selfperceptions regarding their voice, during pre- and post- training. <br>This information will be documented via individual interviews that will occur pre- and posttraining.<br>
+1. All of the participants will be able to provide the examiner with reliable selfperceptions regarding their voice, during pre- and post- training. <br>
+This information will be documented via individual interviews that will occur pre- and posttraining.<br>
 1. All of the participants will be able to learn and maintain the new voice therapy techniques taught during a consecutive 12-week period.<br>
 1. All of the participants will be able to practice the specific vocal techniques at home in order to learn and be able to adapt to their new feminine sounding voice.<br>
 1. The examiner will be able to effectively teach the new vocal techniques and behaviors to all participants during the 12-week therapy period.<br>
-1. No major differences exist between male-to-female transgender participants receiving group voice therapy and male-to-female transgender participants receiving individual voice therapy.
+1. No major differences exist between male-to-female transgender participants receiving group voice therapy and male-to-female transgender participants receiving individual voice therapy. <br>
 This particular information has not been researched and, thus, is currently unavailable.<br>

 7

-1. No major quantitative and/or qualitative differences exist between voice measures during reading and voice measures during conversation.
+1. No major quantitative and/or qualitative differences exist between voice measures during reading and voice measures during conversation. <br>
 The particular information has not been researched and, thus, is currently unavailable.<br>
 ### IV.
 Limitations
+The small sample size is a limitation. <br>
+The principal investigator will recruit participants from a transgender support group and by word of mouth. <br>
+Some transgender
-The small sample size is a limitation.
-The principal investigator will recruit participants from a transgender support group and by word of mouth.
-Some transgender individuals may not seek voice therapy because of the unique nature of their voice disorders, for example, they may feel embarrassed or think that their vocal characteristics are so masculine that they may be extremely difficult to change.
-This limitation may decrease the sample size of the study and thus decrease the study’s power (Howell, 2004).<br>
+individuals may not seek voice therapy because of the unique nature of their voice disorders, for example, they may feel embarrassed or think that their vocal characteristics are so masculine that they may be extremely difficult to change. <br>
+This limitation may
+decrease the sample size of the study and thus decrease the study’s power (Howell, 2004).<br>
 8